jaki pona

 v murder, kill

-m dying, dead, lethal, mortal, fatal
+m dying, dead, lethal, mortal, fatal, non-functional (permanently)

 monsi monsi